 This poem appears in a similar form to a sonnet but is not a sonnet.
 It is separated into three quatrains and a couplet, but the line length is inconsistent and there is no discernible rhyming pattern.
-It may be that Duffy deliberately chose this form in order to symbolise the chaotic nature of love.
-The sonnet is a poetry form readily associated with love and perhaps this subversion is to represent the tempestuous nature of love itself.
+It may be that Duffy deliberately chose this form in order to symbolize the chaotic nature of love.
+A sonnet is a poetry form readily associated with love and perhaps this subversion is to represent the tempestuous nature of love itself.
 The poem is highly charged and quite erotic in its tone.

 The second line is full of innuendo.
-The narrator goes to “bed” which you could associated with sex and then says that they dreamed of the other person “hard” which may not be an innuendo but the fact that it is used twice for emphasis suggests that it is indeed an innuendo!
-The third line refers to the way that the narrator’s love interests name sounds.
+The narrator goes to “bed” which you could associate with sex and then says that they dreamed of the other person “hard” which may not be an innuendo but the fact that it is used twice for emphasis suggests that it is indeed an innuendo!
+The third line refers to the way that the narrator’s love interest’s name sounds.
 The description is very melodramatic and over the top, this emphasizes the passion they feel.
 In closing the stanza they claim that the way they are feeling is like a spell.
 This once again suggests that it is beyond their control and that it is something that is being done unto them rather than an experience they are necessarily enjoying.

 They further go on to explain the strong emotions that love makes them feel.
 The image of a tiger, ready to kill is particularly striking.
 The narrator uses powerful words to convey a dark undertone to the poem.
 In this third line you can see the words “kill”, “flame” and “fierce” none of these would be readily associated with love, but have a stronger association with lust and desire.
 The stanza is rounded off by the narrator talking about how their loved one entered their life.
 How they strolled in.
-This, at least for me, created an image of somebody with a nonchalance and arrogance.
+This, at least for me, created an image of somebody with nonchalance and arrogance.

-At the end of the second line the narrator once again describes the actions of their loved one.
+At the end of the second line, the narrator once again describes the actions of their loved one.
 This time they are described as “sprawling” so up until this point the adjectives to describe this nebulous character’s actions have been sprawled and strolled.
 This person isn’t being put across as being particularly dynamic which sort of defies why the narrator has fallen so hard for them.
 The narrator then describes them as staring back at them from anyone’s face.
 This once again helps to highlight the level of obsession.
-The narrator is so consumed by their emotions that they see the face of this person on whoever they are with, their mind is clouded.
-They see the face of the person they are in love with everywhere, from clouds to the surface of the moon! (incidentally the phenomena of seeing a face in a random object is called Pareidolia.)
+The narrator is so consumed by their emotions that they see the face of this person on whoever they are with, and their mind is clouded.
+They see the face of the person they are in love with everywhere, from clouds to the surface of the moon!
+(Incidentally, the phenomenon of seeing a face in a random object is called Pareidolia.)

-As I open the bedroom door.
+as I open the bedroom door.
 The curtains stir.
 There you are

 on the bed, like a gift, like a touchable dream.

 The final stanza, which is commonly used to “rap up” a traditional sonnet brings the poem up to the current tense.
-This gives the final section an immediacy.
+This gives the final section immediacy.
 It goes from describing emotions to describing actions, so the last two lines are like a story.
 The narrator returns to the bedroom to find their lover on the bed (presumably sprawled!) they are described as being like a gift which is a change in stance by the narrator who had been describing their feelings like more of a curse.
 It is as if having their lover there in front of them reminds them that they are a blessing.
 They are very complimentary describing their partner as a touchable dream, this is far removed from the previous descriptions.

 Carol Ann Duffy is Britain’s poet laureate, a prestigious honour bestowed on her by the queen.
 She is a well-studied poet whose poems are studied in England at GCSE and A-level.
 She is a versatile poet who adapts her style to fit the mood of the poem.
-Her poems often provide a commentary on contemporary issues.
+Her poems often provide commentary on contemporary issues.
 She is openly gay and sometimes this informs her poetry.